History Series: Canadian Humour, Bob & Doug Mckenzie

 Coo, loo, coo, coo, coo, coo, coo, cooo!

 The characters Bob and Doug McKenzie, portrayed by Rick Moranis and Dave Thomas, first appeared on the show SCTV in 1980.
 Their series, Kanadian Korner, was initially created for an extra 2 minutes of purely Canadian content to almost mock the rules set by the network.
+The name was later changed to The Great White North for legal reasons.

 The show is a great example of improvisation; the two often did not know what their topic was before they began, and would not know what the other was going to say.
 The topics ranged from lack of parking at donut shops, explaining long underwear, if the robot arm on the space station could open a beer, and sometimes included arguing about who’s topic was better.